-Compared to the rest of the Silicon Valley market, the Redwood Shores submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Silicon Valley market, the Redwood Shores region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 16 listings have come on the market, which means new listings are probably going fast.
+In the last 90 days, 16 listings have been made available, which means new listings most likley are going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 25% of the listings in the Redwood Shores are subleases, so you might be able to find a shorter term or below market rent.
+About 13% of the available leases in the Redwood Shores are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 6,200 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this region are close to 4 stories.
-Most buildings in this market were built in 1993 and are Class A.
+Even though the median size is 3,570 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this region are around 4 stories.
+Most buildings in this area were built in 1993 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Waste services is the dominant industry in this area.
-Commute by bike is the most popular way to get to work amongst Redwood Shores residents.
+Waste services is the dominant industry in this market.
+Commute by bike is the most popular way to get to work amongst Redwood Shores occupants.
 Commuting close to 20 minutes a day is the norm for those who opt to reside in this part of town.